Another breakout reported at New Orleans-area juvenile detention center overnight; one escapee still at large

 As of 6 a.m.
 Sunday, the Office of Juvenile Justice reported one suspect, a 17-year-old from Orleans Parish, was still at large.

-The escape follows a slew of recent failures at the detention center, including another breakout of six violent offenders back in March, and a riot between feuding gangs just last month.
+The escape follows a slew of recent failures at the detention center, including another breakout of five violent offenders back in March, and a riot between feuding gangs just last month.

 Local lawmakers have expressed their frustrations with OJJ facilities across the state time and time again, with politicians in Jefferson Parish even demanding the Bridge City Center's shutdown.